raul23/dev-jobs-insights/README.md

 The job salaries provided by the companies consist in a minimum and maximum values, e.g. €50k - 65k.
-Thus, in order to have one salary number per job post, I converted the range of salaries into the mid-range, e.g. €50k - 65k --> €57.5
+Thus, in order to have one salary number per job post, I converted the range of salaries into a mid-range, e.g. €50k - 65k --> €57.5

 Also, all salaries were converted to USD for better comparisons among salaries but you must be careful when doing these kinds of comparisons since some places